-The Nintendo Switch is sold out almost everywhere, but retailers are getting more quickly
+Toys R Us will have Nintendo Switch in stock this Friday

 Target

-Target currently has the gray Joy-Con Switch available in limited amounts for in-store customers, and the neon red/blue version was available until about 1:30 p.m.
+Target currently has the gray Joy-Con Switch available in limited amounts for in-store customers, and the neon red-blue version was available until about 1:30 p.m.
 EST on March 6.
 We would continue to monitor the retailer’s supply, as it appears to be updating more frequently than other retailers’ websites.

-The retailer also has limited in-store availability on extra Joy-Con controllers, cases, and the charging grip, and the Pro controller is only being sold in stores.
+The retailer also has limited in-store availability when it comes to extra Joy-Con controllers, cases, and the charging grip.
+The Pro controller, however, is only being sold in stores.

 Walmart

 The Nintendo Switch is currently sold out at Walmart, both online and in stores.
-Extra Joy-Con controllers, charging grips, and cases are available, as are a small number of Pro controllers.
+Extra Joy-Con controllers, charging grips, and cases are available.
+Pro controllers, on the other hand, are a different story.

-At Walmart, customers can also sign up to receive in stock alerts.
-You can signup for notifications for both the Switch with gray Joy-Con, and the Switch with neon red/blue Joy-Con inventory pages.
+At Walmart, customers can also sign up to receive in-stock alerts.
+You can sign up for notifications for both the Switch with gray Joy-Con, and the Switch with neon red-blue Joy-Con inventory pages.

-Amazon currently has only one product page displaying the Switch with gray Joy-Con.
-You can be added to a product availability mailing list by signing into your Amazon account, and clicking “Add to List” — where “Add to Cart” is normally located.

-Both versions of the Nintendo Switch as well as a $500 are currently sold out at Toys R Us.
-Extra Joy-Con controllers are currently available in select colors.